-Because everyone loves the Truckee River, and it really is the heart of Downtown Reno.
-One Truckee River is a collaboration of public and private partners whose mission is to ensure a healthy and sustain river connected to the hearts and minds of the community.
+Because everyone loves the Truckee River, and it really is the heart of downtown Reno.
+One Truckee River is a collaboration of public and private partners whose mission is to ensure a healthy and sustained river connected to the hearts and minds of the community.
 Not only does the Truckee River serve as a playground, but it is our local water source.
-Ways you can get involved is water conservation such as taking shorter showers, turning off lights when not in use and unplugging chargers.
+Ways you can get involved in water conservation such as taking shorter showers, turning off lights when not in use and unplugging chargers.

 Incorporated in 2012, the Truckee Meadows Parks Foundation is committed to protecting and enhancing our community parks, open spaces and trails through public engagement and education.
 Truckee Meadows Park Foundation offers many programs where you can get involved while exploring our beautiful community.
 Programs include the Truckee Meadows Trail Challenge and Discover Your Parks Walks or Youth Programs like the Junior Naturalist Program and Student Stewards Program.